nuovze/StreamSAK/README.md

 Since the video (the **original release**), very few changes have been made, check the release notes below to get a better idea of what's been changed.

+The only thing you need to download is the StreamSAK.jar file, and the rest is taken care of by itself!

 ## Releases: